-Thank you for your interest in joining our Board as Trustee.

-GambleAware is an independent charity that commissions evidence-informed prevention and treatment services in partnership with expert organisations and agencies, including the NHS, public health agencies, local authorities and voluntary sector organisations.
-Our new five-year strategy was published in April this year, outlining four key strategic priorities to help us achieve a new vision of a society where everyone is safe from gambling harms.
+Thank you for your interest in joining our Board as a Trustee.
+GambleAware is an independent charity the evidence-informed prevention and treatment services in partnership with expert organisations and agen the NHS, public health agencies, local authorities, and voluntary sector organisations.